boots-edu/textbook/source/text/9-webz-intro/beginning_webz.md

 * The ts file uses decorators to attach methods and properties of the class to the html by the element’s id attribute (I told you we would need it later).
 The finished product is compiled into a website that can be published on any web server.

-## Getting Started with WebZ
+## Getting Started with Webz
-To get started, we need to install the WebZ command line tool from NPM.
+To get started, we need to install the Webz command line tool from NPM.
 ```bash
 npm i -g @boots-edu/webz-cli
 ```